Published: May 20, 2020

 What is system integration

 So, what is system integration and what does a system integrator do?
 System integration unites systems, software, tools and all components into one coordinated system.
-It links all business processes together, ensures one place for communication and interaction with internal and external partners.
+It links all business processes together and ensures one place for communication and interaction with internal and external partners.
 SI is the abbreviation for the term system integration.

 When companies may require system integration

-System integration is applicable for businesses that are big and complex enough
+System integration is applicable for businesses that are big and complex enough:

-• to use extended communication cycles to connect internal teams and departments with external partners;
+• to use extended communication cycles to connect internal teams and departments with external partners

-• to use a lot of software to automate business processes;
+• to use a lot of software to automate business processes

-• to solve industry-specific tasks;
+• to solve industry-specific tasks

-• do not run IT as their core business;
+• do not run IT as their core business

 Deciding on system integration strategy